Clinical Applications of High-Frequency Oscillations (HFOs)

-The objective of this study is to characterize the normal neuromagnetic profile of sensorimotor, auditory, visual, and language cortices in children and adults using magnetoencephalography (MEG).
-We hope to build the world's first high-frequency MEG data for the developing brain.
-High-frequency neuromagnetic signals are associated with high-frequency oscillations (HFOs), ripple, fast ripple or high-gamma activation in the brain.
+The objective of this study is to use high-frequency brain signals (HFBS) to localize functional brain areas and to characterize HFBS epilepsy, migraine and other brain disorders.
+We hope to build the world's first high-frequency MEG/MEG/ECoG/SEEG database for the developing brain.
+HFBS include high-frequency oscillations (HFOs), ripples, fast ripples or high-gamma activation in the brain.

-Please refer to this study by its ClinicalTrials.gov identifier: NCT00600717
+Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT00600717

 |United States, Ohio|

 |Cincinnati, Ohio, United States, 45229|

 |Study Director:||Jing Xiang, Ph.D M.D.||Children's Hospital Medical Center, Cincinnati|